MetaKube uses the Kubernetes Cluster Management API to manage OpenStack VMs that become nodes in the Kubernetes Cluster.

 The version of the kubelet.
-You can upgrade the master- and node-versions independently, but need to have in mind, that kubernetes supports only one major version difference between API and kubelet.
+You can upgrade the control plane and node-versions independently, but need to have in mind, that kubernetes supports only one major version difference between API and kubelet.

 You can choose between network storage and local storage.
 While local storage is generally faster, it can not be recovered in case of hardware failure.

 The flavor defines the sizing of the nodes.
-We provide an overview of all flavors on the SysEleven Stack docs.
+We provide an overview of all flavors in the SysEleven Stack docs.

 You can choose to use a network volume of custom size for the root filesystem of your nodes.